 4. Be Strategic in your Job Search

 Treat your job search as you would a job, making time each day and working methodically.
 Don’t fall into the trap of endlessly trawling online jobs boards looking for the right job and firing off scattergun CVs.
-If you’re looking for flexible work, target specialist agencies and job boards.
-Do look at the growing number of opportunities aimed at returning professionals (collated on our website) and think creatively about how you can reduce your risk to an employer.
+If you’re looking for flexible work, target specialist agencies, flexible recruitment agencies and job boards.
 Prioritise building and using your networks, as this remains the most likely avenue for finding a role …

 5. Grow and Use Your Network

 Networking isn’t about approaching people and asking for a job.
 Networking is about making contact with people and is a part of life – you do it at the school gates and in your local communities all the time.
-Take time to prepare a convincing and credible professional introduction first (see here for how to do so) and then read our tips for enjoyable networking.
+Take time to prepare a convincing and credible professional introduction first (see here for how to do so).
 Meeting an ex-colleague for coffee or asking a friend of a friend for a quick chat is a good start.
-For other ways to build you back-to-work networks see here.
-If you haven’t heard of informational interviews, find out how valuable they can be in this post.
+For other ways to build you return-to-work networks see here.

 6. Hone Your CV